Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 ## Consistent bucketing

 Amplitude Experiment's bucketing is consistent based on the user, bucketing key, bucketing salt, allocation percentage, and variant weights.
-In other words, given the same inputs, the output will remain constant.
+In other words, given the same inputs, the output remains constant.

 | <div class='med-big-column'> Input </div> | Description |
 | --- | --- |